Australian of the Year: Young Australian of the Year

 For the first twenty years of the Australian of the Year Awards there was no specific honour reserved for younger Australia.
 This period several young sports stars won the main award, including Dawn Fraser, Shane Gould, Lionel Rose and Evonne Goolagong.
 Gould remains the youngest person to be named Australian of the Year.

-Shortly after the formation of the NADC in October 1979, the Northern Territory representative Dr. Ella Stack convinced her fellow board members to introduce a new award that focussed specifically on the achievements of younger Australians.
+Shortly after the formation of the NADC in October 1979, the Northern Territory representative Ella Stack convinced her fellow board members to introduce a new award that focussed specifically on the achievements of younger Australians.
 The inaugural winner, youth unemployment worker Julie Sochacki, was named Young Australian of the Year in January 1980.
 The NADC coordinated the announcement with the Victorian Australia Day Council, which chose the Australian of the Year for the last time.
 The following year, the NADC assumed responsibility for both awards.

-In 1996, at the invitation of Phillip Adams, the then chairman of the NADC, the Young Australian of the Year Awards was facilitated and coordinated nationally by Awards Australia under the leadership of Jeffrey J Hopp.
-Mr Hopp and his team ran the awards nationally, working closely with the Australia Day Councils in every state, and NADC Chairmain Kevin Gosper and Lisa Curry until the awards were handed back to the NADC in 2003.
+In 1996, at the invitation of Phillip Adams, chairman of the NADC, the Young Australian of the Year Awards was facilitated and coordinated nationally by Awards Australia under the leadership of Jeffrey J Hopp.
+Hopp and his team ran the awards nationally, working closely with the Australia Day Councils in every state, and NADC Chairmain Kevin Gosper and Lisa Curry until the awards were handed back to the NADC in 2003.

 During that period, the awards recognised, Rebecca Chambers, Nova Peris-Kneebone, Tan Le, Bryan Gaensler, Ian Thorpe, James Fitzpatrick, Scott Hocknull And Lleyton Hewitt.